rh-mobb/documentation/content/rosa/rosa-hcp-portworx/index.md

 ## Generate Portworx spec

-Navigate to [Portworx Central](https://central.portworx.com/landing/login) and log in, or create an account.
+1. Navigate to [Portworx Central](https://central.portworx.com/landing/login) and log in, or create an account.

-1. Click Get Started.
+2. Click Get Started.
 Select Portworx Enterprise from the Product Catalog page.

-2. On the Product Line page, choose any option depending on which license you intend to use, then click Continue to start the spec generator.
+3. On the Product Line page, choose any option depending on which license you intend to use, then click Continue to start the spec generator.

-For Platform, choose AWS.
-Under Distribution Name, select Red Hat OpenShift Service on AWS (ROSA).
-Enter your cluster's Kubernetes version, then click Customize at the bottom of the window.
+4. For Platform, choose **AWS**.
+Under Distribution Name, select **Red Hat OpenShift Service on AWS (ROSA)**.
+Enter your cluster's Kubernetes version, then click **Customize** at the bottom of the window.

 3. Click Next and navigate to the Customize window to specify your previously created AWS security credentials in the Environment Variables section as follows:

-name: AWS_ACCESS_KEY_ID; value: <your-aws-access-key>
+    - name: AWS_ACCESS_KEY_ID; value: <your-aws-access-key>
-name: AWS_SECRET_ACCESS_KEY; value: <your-aws-secret-access-key>
+    - name: AWS_SECRET_ACCESS_KEY; value: <your-aws-secret-access-key>

 4. Click Finish to generate the specs and download yaml file.